yopaseopor/osmpoismap/README.md

 ## Tags

-OSM Historic Map shows you all the tags refered to past, present and future nodes using [lifecycle prefix tags](https://overpass-turbo.eu/).
+OSM POIS Map shows you all the tags refered to brands and general business.

-* was
-* abandoned
-* razed
-* proposed
-* construction
-* old
-* name:date
-* demolished
-* removed
-* disused

 ## Using

 You can modify the page editing these files:
 * index.html contains the structure of the page.
-* index.js contains the orchestrator to use OpenLayers (only modify if toy want to add new functionalities).
+* index.js contains the orchestrator to use OpenLayers (only modify if you want to add new functionalities).
 * config.js contains definition of layers, languages and characteristics you want to show.

 ## Demo

-You can see it [here](https://yopaseopor.github.io/osmhistoricmap)
+You can see it [here](https://yopaseopor.github.io/osmpoismap)